mthimkulu23/-Project-Structure-LocalConnect-AI/README.md

 Once both the FastAPI backend and the Streamlit frontend are running:

-1. Navigate to the Streamlit app URL in your browser (e.g., `http://0.0.0.0:8501`).
+1. Navigate to the Streamlit app URL in your browser (e.g., `http://localhost:8501`).
 2. Type your natural language query into the chat input field at the bottom of the interface.
 3. Press `Enter` or click the send button.
-4. The chatbot will process your request, communicate with the AI model (Gemini), and provide a relevant response, or an error message if an issue occurs.
+4. The chatbot will process your request, communicate with the AI model (Groq), and provide a relevant response, or an error message if an issue occurs.

 ## Contributing